 - Cognitive functional capacity assessment to evaluate an individual’s difficulties or impairment in areas that may affect their ability to work, return to work, learn and/or function daily.
 Areas assessed can include attention, memory, thought processing, planning/organizing, problem solving, learning, impulsivity and emotional regulation, adaptability, and ability to tolerate multiple demands.

-- CASE CONSULT/MANAGEMENT
+- MENTAL HEALTH CASE CONSULT/MANAGEMENT

-- RETURN-TO-WORK ASSESSMENT & SUPPORT
+- RETURN-TO-WORK ASSESSMENT AND SUPPORT FOR PSYCHOLOGICAL INJURIES

 - INDIVIDUAL THERAPY & SUPPORT

 Individual therapy and support to strengthen resiliency, develop coping and rebuilding strategies, and enhance recovery for:

 - Employees dealing with mental health and/or substance abuse issues

 - Employees dealing with personal and/or relational issues